 Ameritron AL-811h - Palstar HF-AUTO ATU (best add-on yet for the station!)

 and an Old 1965 Henry 2K amp when needed abt 1200W (I don't push the old gal hihi)

-On Digital PSK31 to JT65-HF - Signalink USB audio interface
+On Digital FT8 (great new mode), PSK31 to JT65-HF - Signalink USB audio interface

 Locator - FN31; County: Hartford State: Connecticut